 Schori, Neil: At the time of Stacy Peterson’s disappearance, Schori was a Pastor of Community Care at Westbrook Christian Church in Bolingbrook.
 During an interview with Greta Van Susteren, Schori stated that he met Stacy at a coffee shop for counseling on August 31, 2007 and at that time she told him that Drew Peterson had killed Kathleen.

 Selig, Glenn: Drew’s Publicist and founder of the Publicity Agency PR firm.
+Selig died on January 20, 2018 in an attack on a hotel in Kabul, Afghanistan that killed over twenty people.

 Simmons, Kerry (Kokas): Kerry (Kokas) Simmons is Christina Toutges Ryan’s half-sister.
 She is the daughter of Ron Kokas.
 Stacy considered Kerry her “step-sister.”